Indiana Take-Home Pay Calculator

 Indiana taxes income at a flat 3.15% rate.
 Counties may impose additional local taxes.

-Indiana has a flat 3.15% state income tax rate — one of the lowest in the Midwest.
-However, Indiana is unique in that all 92 counties also levy their own income tax on residents, ranging from 0.5% to 3.38% depending on the county.
-Marion County (Indianapolis) adds 2.02%, bringing the combined state+county rate to about 5.17% for Indianapolis workers.
-County taxes are withheld by employers and remitted separately.
+Indiana has a flat 3.15% state income tax rate — one of the lowest headline rates in the Midwest.
+However, Indiana is unique in that all 92 counties also levy their own income tax on residents, ranging from 0.5% (Switzerland County) to 3.38% (Pulaski County).
+Marion County (Indianapolis) adds 2.02%, bringing the combined state+county rate to about 5.17% for Indianapolis residents.
+Hamilton County (Carmel/Fishers, one of the wealthiest counties) adds 1.1%, for a combined 4.25%.
+County taxes are withheld from paychecks by employers alongside state withholding.
+The county that governs withholding is your county of residence as of January 1 — not where you work.
 Indiana taxable income begins with federal AGI with Indiana adjustments, and Indiana allows a $1,000 personal exemption per taxpayer.
+Indiana law also mandates continued state rate reductions if certain revenue conditions are met, potentially reaching 2.9% by 2029.

 On top of state taxes, all workers also pay federal income tax based on the 2026 progressive brackets, plus FICA taxes: Social Security (6.2% up to $176,100) and Medicare (1.45% on all wages).